TheDreamer/beastie-work/ports/README.md

 	So, I switched to using a check_dhcp perl script, which among the required modules was this one.
 I CPAN'd it at first, but BSDPAN is not pkgng aware.
 So, decided to whip up this port.

+net-mgmt/nagios-check_dhcp.pl

+	Somewhere along the way a "portsnap update"(?) removed "net/p5-Net-DHCP-Watch" from my /usr/ports directory, causing "portmaster -a" to abort.
+Been getting kind of annoying lately with all the reasons it'll abort or do the wrong thing now.

+	It also complains (and aborts) that I have packages installed that have recently been deleted from ports.
+I haven't yet investigated an alternative, it still works (wasn't that long ago that I submitted a patch for one of the components.)
+But, the company has stopped making it generally available to the public, though there's a note about it working with certain open source projects.
+Along with it being available to its paying customers.

+	Anyways, one way to fix this would be to hit send on my submission to make net/p5-Net-DHCP-Watch into a real port.
+But, since the reason for its existence is this nagios plugin.
+I went to work on turning this into a port as well.
+Following other ports and reading stuff in /usr/ports/Mk, I did staging with this.

+	Will I hit send?

 sysutils/grive

 	I got grive-0.2.0 to build on FreeBSD, and thought about turning it into a port.
 But, I think I'm out of my depth on whether this is even right.
-Plus I don't think I want to be stuck maintain this.
+Plus I don't think I want to be stuck maintaining this.

 sysutils/grive-devel